monicahnjiiri/Energy_ETL_Project/README.md

 ## 🗃️ Data Loading

 `Load.py` loads the transformed data into a MySQL database using `pymysql` for secure connection.
-Large file handling and `.env` secrets are excluded via `.gitignore`.

 ---